raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Valid DSO request messages sent by the client with a nonzero MESSAGE ID field elicit a response from the server, and
-Valid DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.
+Valid DSO request messages sent by the client with a nonzero MESSAGE ID field elicit a response from the server, and valid DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.

 The namespaces of 16-bit MESSAGE IDs are independent in each direction.